-New Testament writers link that perfect sacrifice with the death of Jesus Christ at the hands of Roman soldiers (Rm.
+New Testament writers link that perfect sacrifice with the death of Jesus Christ (Yeshua Hamashiach) at the hands of Roman soldiers (Rm.
 5:6-8).
-Referencing the Old Testament, the author of the book of Hebrews reiterates the connection,

-For Christians living in the 21st century, the scapegoat ritual of Yom Kippur is a profound reminder that God Himself provided the Perfect Sacrifice for sin.
-Today, we can be assured that in putting our faith in the atoning sacrifice of Jesus Christ, our sin has been fully cleansed and completely removed—forever.
-Amen!
+For Christians, the scapegoat ritual of Yom Kippur can be a profound reminder that God provided the Perfect Sacrifice for sin.
+We can be assured that by placing our faith in the atoning sacrifice of Jesus Christ means our sin has been fully cleansed and completely removed forever.
+Praise the Lord!